dot-event/dot-event-v2/README.md

 emitter.emit()
 ```

-When an object is passed to both subscriber and emitter, they merge together for the listener.
+When you pass an object to both subscriber and emitter, they merge together.

+The subscription listener argument also contains an `event` property with extra information.

 ## Dot-props